These are the best gaming chairs available right now

 - Lacks 4D armrest

-Customize your experience with a retractable footrest that will make this chair comfortable for long days.

-Best Premium: Razer Iskur
+Best premium: Razer Iskur

-If you've lucky enough to not be price conscious, you won't regret investing in the Razer Iskur.
+If you're lucky enough to not be price-conscious, you won't regret investing in the Razer Iskur.
 While the lumbar support provided by detachable pillows on other gaming chairs is nice, Razer takes it to the next level by building in a lumbar pad with a pulley system.
 That lets you pop out the cushion up to 26 degrees without having to fiddle with any straps and worrying about them hiking up or sliding down.

-The chair is easy for one person to assemble and Razer even set up a tutorial video in case you have some issues flipping through the manual.
-All of the materials are high quality, from the memory foam pillow with Razer embroidered on it to the 4D armrests, which can be adjusted to support your elbows or wrists based on your posture.
+The chair is easy for one person to assemble, and Razer even set up a tutorial video if you have issues flipping through the manual.
+All materials are high quality, from the memory foam pillow with Razer embroidered on it to the 4D armrests, which can be adjusted to support your elbows or wrists based on your posture.

-This is the priciest chair on this guide so it's obviously not for everyone.
+This is the priciest chair on this guide, so it's obviously not for everyone.
 It also only comes with a three-year warranty which might be off-putting to some buyers giving the high cost.
 However, if you can afford to sit in such luxury, your body is sure to thank you.

 Pros: